snibbor/Qymia-in-QuPath/README.md

-# CompAnalysis-in-QuPath
+# CompAnalysis-in-QuPath (QIIMA, "kee-ma" or "k-eye-ma")
-Molecular Compartment Quantification of Immunofluorescence/Immunohistochemistry Images in QuPath
+Molecular Compartment Quantification of Immunofluorescence/Immunohistochemistry Images in QuPath.

+New name?
+Quantitative Immunofluorescence/Immunohistochemistry Molecular Analysis (QIIMA)?

 CompAnalysis is currently designed as a 2 part GUI extension where you make compartments with CompMaker and quantify the target expression within these compartments with CompQuant.
 The CompMaker portion of the extension is under construction.